convox/docs/docs/application/resources.md

       - sharedvolume
 ```

-Once the resource is linked to the service, set the volume and the path you want to expose to the application, e.g. `{efs-resource-name}:/path/to/mount/on/application`.
+Once the resource is linked to the Service, set the volume and the path you want to expose to the application, e.g. `{efs-resource-name}:/path/to/mount/on/application`.
 The path you want to link the application is not bound to the same you declared in the definition, it's the directory that will be mount in the application container.
 A full example of EFS resource using the `resources` and `volumes`:

 ```yaml